 So… what are you waiting for?

-The fertile land of St Lucia means that the island is able to grow and produce foods that are both delicious and attractive.
+Clearly, the fertile land of St Lucia means that the island is able to grow and produce amazing and mouth-watering foods.
 As a result, St Lucian cuisine offers visitors the chance to indulge in a whole host of delicacies, many of which are made using fresh, locally-sourced produce.

 Thanks to its British and French influences, there are meal options here that are bound to appeal to every palate, each with their own unique Caribbean twist to ensure visitors get an authentic taste of island life while still being able to enjoy those familiar flavours they know and love.